Ordisoftware/Hebrew-Calendar/README.md

 ## Roadmap

+## Changelog

+#### 2021.__.__ - Version 6.0

 - Add moon months description form and menu in tools.
 - Add reminder for solar and lunar anniversary of birth.
+- Add 'Hanouka and Pourim dates and an option to consider them or not in the calendar.
 - Add a different tray icon to indicate if a celebration is running, including week days.
-- Add 'Hanouka and Pourim dates and an option to consider them or not in the calendar.
+- Improve navigation form to show celebration week days.
 - Improve and reorganize preferences form with a left menu panel.

-## Changelog

 #### 2020.09.29 - Version 5.5